Dads taking time off work to care for their kids can help decrease unfair beliefs about genders.

-Newswise — Parental leave for fathers can decrease sexist attitudes and gender bias, according to new research from Rice University, Washington University in St. Louis, the University of Oxford and ETH Zurich.
+Recent research conducted by Rice University, Washington University in St. Louis, the University of Oxford, and ETH Zurich suggests that taking parental leave can reduce gender bias and sexist attitudes, particularly among fathers.

-“Fathers’ Leave Reduces Sexist Attitudes” will appear in an upcoming edition of the American Political Science Review.
-The researchers, including Jonathan Homola, an assistant professor of political science at Rice, were interested in how parental leave for nontraditional caregivers impacts individuals’ deeply ingrained attitudes about stereotypical gender roles and sexism — which can have adverse consequences when it comes to personal socioeconomic status and politics.
+An article titled "Fathers' Leave Reduces Sexist Attitudes" is set to be published in the forthcoming issue of the American Political Science Review.
+The study, which involved researchers such as Jonathan Homola, an assistant professor of political science at Rice University, aimed to investigate the impact of parental leave for nontraditional caregivers on individuals' deeply ingrained attitudes towards stereotypical gender roles and sexism.
+The research findings suggest that reducing such attitudes could have positive implications for personal socioeconomic status and politics.

-For the study, the researchers examined the attitudes of 1,362 new parents who were and were not directly affected by a policy reform in Estonia that tripled the amount of fathers’ leave time for babies born on or after July 1, 2020.
+To conduct the study, the researchers analyzed the attitudes of 1,362 new parents who were directly or indirectly affected by a policy change in Estonia.
+The reform, which came into effect on July 1, 2020, tripled the amount of leave time for fathers with babies born on or after that date.

-They found that families with fathers who received more parental leave saw an increase in belief in gender equality among both men and women.
-They also found that direct exposure to such policies raised support among women for pro-female policies such as requiring political parties to field more female candidates at the expense of male candidates.
+The study's findings revealed that families in which fathers received longer parental leave demonstrated an increase in belief in gender equality among both men and women.
+Additionally, direct exposure to such policies resulted in higher support among women for pro-female policies, such as the implementation of gender quotas that require political parties to field more female candidates, even if it means reducing the number of male candidates.

 Indirect exposure to such policy reform didn’t change attitudes, the researchers found.